Ngorongoro in Tanzania

 6. Nyerere National Park (Selous Game Reserve)

-The Nyerere National Park is Africa's largest game reserve, home to all of Africa’s Big Five and an extraordinary amount of wildlife, yet it remains largely unheard of by tourists.
+The Nyerere National Park (the core of the greater Selous ecosystem) is Africa's largest game reserve, home to all of Africa’s Big Five and an extraordinary amount of wildlife.
+Yet, it remains largely unheard of by tourists.

 Located in southern Tanzania, far from the crowds of the more popular parks in the Northern Circuit, visitors to the Selous will find a much quieter, yet just as impressive, safari experience.

-You can see elephants, cheetah, leopard, crocodile, giraffe, zebra, impala, wildebeest, eland and hyena.
+You can see elephants, cheetahs, leopards, crocodiles, giraffes, zebras, impalas, wildebeests, eland, and hyenas.
 You’ll even have a chance of spotting the critically endangered black rhino or the African wild dog, with around 50% of their remaining population found in the Selous.

-The Rufiji River is the lifeline of the Selous, with a massive network of waterways serving as the major water source for thousands of animals.
+The Rufiji River is the lifeline of the Selous, with a massive network of waterways serving as the primary water source for thousands of animals.

 Top highlights